MontrealCorpusTools/mfa-models/docs/source/benchmarks/english_transcriptions.md

 ### Word error rate

 Both 2.0 MFA English models show the best performance on Buckeye, with slightly worse performance on TIMIT.
 The ARPA models are trained on read General American speech ({need}`LibriSpeech English`), which aligns more closely with the TIMIT format.
-The MFA models are trained on A) more dialects of English, and B) more spontaneous speech, so the increased Buckeye performance at the cost of TIMIT performance is not surprising.
+The mfa model are trained on A) more dialects of English, and B) more spontaneous speech, so the increased Buckeye performance at the cost of TIMIT performance is not surprising.

 ```{image} ../_static/benchmarks/mfa2_english_transcription_wer.svg
 :alt: Word error rate of models from 1.0 and 2.0 MFA systems.